rakotomandimby/quotr-ng/README.md

 Legacy `require "quolib/quotr.php";` usage still works for backward compatibility, but the Composer-autoloaded namespace is now the primary API.
 <br><br>

-## DOCUMENTATION & CREDITS
+## Underlying Libraries

 1) PDF output with MPDF - https://mpdf.github.io/
 2) DOCX output with PHPWORD - https://github.com/PHPOffice/PHPWord/
-3) PNG output with HTML2CANVAS - https://html2canvas.hertzen.com/
-<br><br>

-## SUPPORT
+## Support

 Like this project?
-First give it a star to https://github.com/code-boxx/quotr .
+First give it a star to https://github.com/code-boxx/quotr.

 Then consider supporting it by donating to the author at https://code-boxx.com/contactus/ .
 Your support is greatly appreciated!